-- Check out Paul’s firsthand accounts in Galatians 1:11-24 and Philippians 3:4-7.
-Paul appears to a billingual, educated Jewish Pharisee who was zealous for his ancestral traditions.
+- See Paul’s firsthand accounts in Galatians 1:11-24 and Philippians 3:4-7.
+He was a bilingual, educated, Jewish Pharisee who was zealous for his ancestral traditions.

 - The book of Acts adds that he had the Semitic name Saul (7:58), was raised in Tarsus (21:39; 22:3), trained under the Pharisee Gamaliel (22:3; cf. 5:33-40), held Roman citizenship (16:37; 22:25-29), and worked as a tent-maker (18:3).